QiannaR/INDE577_Qianna/Supervised Learning/Perceptron/Readme.md

 ## Tasks ##
-In this project, I will build a perceptron model from scratch and implement the perceptron learning algorithm f
+In this project, I will build a single layer perceptron model from scratch and implement the single layer perceptron learning algorithm.

 I will use the following libraries: